 One of the two mineral pools at Belknap Hot Springs

-For starters, this is the only one of the Willamette Valley's hot springs where nudity is not permitted.
+This is the only one of the Willamette Valley's hot springs where nudity is not permitted.
 And Belknap doesn't host natural hot spring pools—but, rather, two spring-fed pools of hot mineral water.
-(For these reasons, Belknap is a popular family destination along the McKenzie River.)

 What It Offers: